What is Fatty Liver?

 What exactly triggers the inflammation isn’t as well understood.
 There is evidence that the massive accumulation of liver fat alone may trigger it.

-Additionally, the high omega-6 levels in many common polyunsaturated fatty acids (corn oil, vegetable oil, canola oil) may also be triggering the inflammation.
+Additionally, the high omega-6 levels in many common polyunsaturated fatty acids (corn oil, vegetable oil, soy oil) may also be triggering the inflammation.
 The use of these oils has greatly increased in recent decades as well.

 As liver cells are continually damaged over time, they are replaced by scare tissue known as cirrhosis.
 If this continues over many years, the liver progressively loses so many functional cells that it has difficulty in performing its many important metabolic functions.
 This late stage is when an individual has liver failure.